Connor Wood (footballer): Bradford City

 Wood signed a three-year contract with Bradford City in June 2018.
 He stated he joined the club due to their youth policy.

 He made his senior debut on 1 September 2018 and scored his first goal on 1 January 2019, in his first first-team game since November 2018.
 Later that month he spoke about the club's improved form.
 He began the 2019–20 season in a more attacking role, and in October 2019 he spoke about the change in the club's mentality, including his determination that the club would 'bounce back' following their first defeat after a run of three victories.
 In November 2019 he was praised by manager Gary Bowyer, and later that month Wood spoke about the club's recent lack of form.

 In February 2020, after captain James Vaughan left the club on loan, Wood said he would still speak to Vaughan for advice.

 By 18 February 2021 Wood had made 61 successive league starts for Bradford City, including playing every minute in the club's 2020–21 season to date.
 Later that month he praised the maturity and detail of City's interim managers Mark Trueman and Conor Sellars.

 On 12 May 2021 he was one of nine players that Bradford City announced would leave the club on 30 June 2021 when their contracts expire.

 Leyton Orient

 On 16 June 2021 it was announced that Wood would sign for Leyton Orient after the expiry of his contract with Bradford City.
 In August 2021 Wood was dropped from the Leyton Orient first team, ending a run of 83 consecutive league games.
 He moved on loan to Colchester United in January 2023.

+Tranmere Rovers

+On 8 September 2023, Wood signed for Tranmere Rovers.
+At the end of the 2023–24 season, he signed a new one-year contract extension.

+On 6 May 2025, the club announced the player would be released in June when his contract expired.

+Peterborough Sports

+On 18 October 2025, Wood joined National League North club Peterborough Sports.